grscheller/web/src/blog.md

 about 35 never uses two spaces between sentences.
 Time to help progress the English language a little bit.

-In nvim `:help`, one way to tell if you're looking at newer Neovim or older Vim docs is whether 1 or 2 spaces are used between sentences.
+In Neovim `:help` one way to tell if you're looking at older Vim documentation is if two spaces are used between sentences.

 As I write this, I feel completely handicapped by the native text editing interface GitHub provides.
 It is not as bad as the ones provides